 - First-aid kit.
 Include sun and insect protection in your kit.

-- UHF, satellite phone and/or a Personal Locator Beacons (PLBs).
-Mobile phone coverage is poor or not available in most areas of Elizabeth Springs Regional Park.
+- UHF, satellite phone and/or a personal locator beacon (PLB).
+Mobile phone coverage is poor or not available in most areas of Elizabeth Springs Conservation Park.

-- Extra fuel and vehicle repair kit; also bring vehicle repair tools, spare tyres, oil and engine coolant.
+- Extra fuel and vehicle repair kit; also bring a vehicle repair tool kit, extra spare tyres, oil and engine coolant.

 Permits and fees

-Domestic animals are not permitted in Elizabeth Springs Regional Park.
+Domestic animals are not permitted in Elizabeth Springs Conservation Park.

 Climate and weather